samuelcouch/clarifai-go/apinext/design/api-specification.md

 We've discussed implementing [semantic versioning](http://semver.org/). ~~We haven't really decided on whether or exactly how we want to proceed.~~

 We simply use /v2 in the api endpoint uri.
+The following points contributed to our decision:

 + in the continuous delivery environment we are building, MAJOR.MINOR.PATCH seems too noisy (dan,jim).
 + MAJOR.MINOR can work, but does it add value over MAJOR i.e. /v2? (nope - see [discussion](https://github.com/Clarifai/go/pull/6/files#r44095347))